A Look At The Biggest Football Transfers Of 2023

 Transfer Fee: USD 69.8 million + USD 6 million (add-ons)

-If there has been one club that saw a major overhaul in the 2023-24 summer transfer window, it is the Premier League club Chelsea.
+If there is one club that saw a major overhaul in the 2023-24 summer transfer window, it is the Premier League club Chelsea.
 Upon taking charge of the West London club, Mauricio Pochettino went on an offloading spree as he let go of several players from the 2020-21 UEFA Champions League-winning team.
-Chelsea’s academy graduate Mason Mount is a part of that list.
-The English midfielder parted ways with his boyhood club, where he spent 18 years, to join fellow Premier League outfit Manchester United.
+Chelsea’s academy graduate Mason Mount was part of that list.
+The English midfielder parted ways with his boyhood club, where he had spent 18 years, to join fellow Premier League outfit Manchester United.
 Mount was handed the iconic number seven shirt upon his arrival at Old Trafford.
-According to reports, the Red Devils have paid USD 69.8 million upfront to secure the services of Mount, and are likely to play Chelsea USD 6 million in add-ons.
-It is safe to say that Mason Mount’s transfer fee ranks among one of the biggest football transfers in 2023.
+According to reports, the Red Devils have paid USD 69.8 million upfront to secure the services of Mount and are likely to pay Chelsea USD 6 million in add-ons.
+It is safe to say that Mason Mount’s transfer fee ranks among the biggest football transfers of 2023.

 Dominik Szoboszlai